ruralant/node-graphql/README.md

-# Node-RESTful-API
+# Node-GraphQL
-A Node RESTful API connected to a front-end in React used to showcase best practices and to test new stuff
+A Node GraphQL API connected to a front-end in React used to showcase best practices and to test new stuff
-# node-graphql